eo-training/eo-training.github.io/info/half-day.md

 ## Half-Day Officers

-Any officer may indicate a preference to work a half-day shift.
-However, half-day officers are only assigned if there are not enough full-day officers available.
+Half-day officers are only assigned if there are not enough full-day officers available.

-(Note that this does not include individuals who qualify for reasonable accommodation under the ADA, which is handled separately.
-See more information below.)

 In some past years, we have not had enough full-day officers and have therefore assigned half-day officers in some precincts.
 Beginning in 2018, we made significant efforts to improve our election officer recruiting and retention processes; since then, we have seen an increase in full-day officers each year and are now fortunate to have enough full-day officers to serve in all precincts each election.